astarte-platform/astarte/doc/pages/tutorials/010-astarte_in_5_minutes.md

 This example won't use Let's Encrypt with VerneMQ - in case binding to port 80 is a problem to you, you can comment it out in `docker-compose.yml` without affecting any functionality.

-To check everything went fine, use `docker ps` to verify relevant containers are up: Astarte itself, VerneMQ, PostgreSQL (used by CFSSL), CFSSL, RabbitMQ and ScyllaDB should be now running on your system.
-If any of them isn't up and running, `docker ps -a` should show it stopped or failed.
+To check everything went fine, use `docker-compose ps` to verify relevant containers are up: Astarte itself, VerneMQ, PostgreSQL (used by CFSSL), CFSSL, RabbitMQ and ScyllaDB should be now running on your system.
+If any of them isn't up and running, `docker-compose ps -a` should show it stopped or failed.
 In those cases, it is advised to issue `docker-compose up -d` again to fix potential temporary failures.

 ## Create a Realm